You are here:

 Latest news from Germany (German Federal Institute for Risk Assessment, BfR)

-Click here for the original text (external link)Latest news from France (French Agency for food, environmental and occupational health safety, ANSES)
+Click here for the original text (external link)Latest news from Austria (Austrian Agency for Health and Food Safety, AGES)

 Click here for the original text (external link)